Fair Class-Incremental Learning using Sample Weighting: More Experimental Results

-Continuing from Sec.~\ref{subsec:expresults}, we compare \method{} with other baselines with respect to EER, EO, and DP disparity as shown in Tables~\ref{tbl:performance_eer_disp},~\ref{tbl:performance_eo_disp}, and~\ref{tbl:performance_dp_disp}, respectively.
-Due to the excessive time ($>$5 days) required to run {\it OCS} on BiasBios, we are not able to measure the results.
-Overall, \method{} achieves better accuracy-fairness tradeoff results compared to the baselines for all the datasets.
-The state-of-the-art method, {\it iCaRL}, generally achieves high accuracy with low EER disparity results.
-However, since {\it iCaRL} uses a nearest-mean-of-exemplars approach for its classification model, the predictions are significantly affected by sensitive attribute values, resulting in large EO and DP disparity.
 On BiasBios, {\it iCaRL}’s accuracy surpasses even {\it Joint training}, commonly considered the upper bound, while it has low accuracy on the Biased MNIST dataset. {\it iCaRL}'s high accuracy on BiasBios likely stems from its prototypical classifier, which is structurally distinct from the fully-connected layer used by other methods.
 On the other hand, \method{} achieves fairness and accuracy comparable to {\it Joint training} on BiasBios, effectively mitigating unfair forgetting without compromising accuracy.
 As illustrated by the t-SNE visualization on the Biased MNIST dataset (Sec.~\ref{subsec:tsne}), some samples are misaligned due to background color biases, causing difficulty for {\it iCaRL} to accurately classify these points.
 In comparison, \method{} consistently exhibits lower EO and DP disparities compared to {\it iCaRL} for all the datasets.
 This supports that \method{} is more robust, particularly when the backbone network struggles to generate discriminative representations.
-Although {\it WA} also performs well, the method adjusts the model weights for the current task classes as a whole, which leads to an unfair forgetting of sensitive groups and unstable results.
-The closest work to \method{} is {\it CLAD}, which disentangles the representations of new classes and a fixed proportion of conflicting old classes to mitigate imbalanced forgetting across classes.
-However, the proportion of conflicts may vary by task in practice, limiting {\it CLAD}'s ability to achieve group fairness.

-While the two sample selection methods {\it GSS} and {\it OCS} store diverse and representative samples in the buffer, these methods sometimes result in an imbalance in the number of buffer samples across sensitive groups.